Legal Help for Injuries Sustained on Another’s Property

 Property owners are expected to maintain their premises and ensure that it is safe for any guest that may enter.
 For private properties, an owner must make sure that their home is safe, including their pool, so that an injury or accident can be prevented.
 If a hazard presents itself, it is the property owner’s responsibility to fix this danger to maintain the level of safety.

 For public property owners, this task is often much more difficult.
-While they must make sure that their property is safe from eminent dangers, such as broken handrails or cracked flooring, they must also ensure that the lighting is sufficient, that the floors are not slippery and that the property is properly secured.
-At Pyle Law a Kansas personal injury attorney can help you do just that.
+While they must make sure that their property is safe from imminent dangers, such as broken handrails or cracked flooring, they must also ensure that the lighting is sufficient, that the floors are not slippery, and that the property is properly secured.
+At Pyle Law, a Kansas personal injury attorney can help you do just that.

 Common Cases of Premises Liability

 Making a premises liability claim is more common than many people think.
 Contrary to popular belief, these claims are not exclusive to incidents in which a person was injured in a fall that occurred on another person’s private property – although this, too, is grounds for a claim of this nature.
 In addition, there are dozens of other instances in which filing a premises liability claim will be deemed necessary, some of which include:

 From the rides they house to the grounds upon which they are built, amusement parks present many dangers to patrons of them.
 Unfortunately, theme parks that are designed for fun are not always designed with as much safety as possible.
 The result can be hazardous equipment, dangerous pathways, overcrowding, and more.
 If you were injured at an amusement park, you can hold the park responsible for compensating the injuries that you sustained.

 When fans get rowdy or have too much to drink they can become aggressive.
 From the destruction of property to verbal assault, to physical abuse, assault at a stadium can take shape in many forms.
 Victims of assault at a stadium can hold the stadium’s security negligently responsible.